 - Warranties – Warranties are a very important part of purchasing a car.
 If you are buying a brand new car, it will come with a warranty of some kind.
 There are many different types of warranties available and even extended warranties that kick in after the manufacturer’s warranty runs out.
 There are even different stages of manufacturer’s warranties.

 Do some research on the types of warranties available so you understand a little more about them when the salesman starts explaining them to you.
+Check out Thoroughly Reviewed as they have an extensive review of car warranty companies.
 It is not recommended to buy a car without one, so even if you are purchasing a previously-owned car, look for the dealerships that offer warranties of some kind

 - Cars.com – https://www.cars.com/